FrancisBanville/ms_interpreting_probabilities/README.md

 > interactions [@Kopelke2017FooStra], generating a number of binary interaction
 > network realizations for each site in the dataset.
 These two sampling
 > approaches yield different outcomes, particularly for intermediate values of
-> $P(L_{i \rightarrow j}|M_{i \rightarrow j})$, which represent instances where
+> $P(L_{i, j}|M_{i, j})$, which represent instances where regional interactions
-> regional interactions do not consistently manifest locally (i.e., with the
+> do not consistently manifest locally (i.e., with the largest local
-> largest local variability).
-Small differences between these techniques are
+> variability).
+Small differences between these techniques are also apparent
-> also apparent when we equate the probability of local interaction to the
+> when we equate the probability of local interaction to the probability of
-> probability of regional interaction (i.e., when using $P(L_{i \rightarrow
+> regional interaction (i.e., when using $P(L_{i, j}|M_{i, j}) = 1.0$,
-> j}|M_{i \rightarrow j}) = 1.0$, [@Fig:sampling]a,d), especially when the
+> [@Fig:sampling]a,d), especially when the number of samples of binary
-> number of samples of binary interaction networks for each location is low.
-As
+> interaction networks for each location is low.
+As anticipated, we observe that
-> anticipated, we observe that sampling binary interactions from the metaweb
+> sampling binary interactions from the metaweb tends to overestimate
-> tends to overestimate connectance on average compared to sampling them from
+> connectance on average compared to sampling them from local networks
-> local networks ([@Fig:sampling]a-c).
-Furthermore, we observe an increase in
+> ([@Fig:sampling]a-c).
+Furthermore, we observe an increase in the variability
-> the variability of connectance when employing a single simulation
+> of connectance when employing a single simulation ([@Fig:sampling], cross
-> ([@Fig:sampling], cross markers), which is a more tangible representation of
+> markers), which is a more tangible representation of the process leading to
-> the process leading to the realization of local interactions in nature.
+> the realization of local interactions in nature.
 >
 > ![**Connectance of sampled binary interaction networks.** (a-c) Average
 > connectance of binary interaction networks obtained from the two sampling